CliMA/ClimateMachine.jl/src/Utilities/README.md

 ## MoistThermodynamics Module

-The `MoistThermodynamics` module provides all thermodynamic functions needed for the atmosphere, and functions shared across model components.
-The functions are general for a moist atmosphere that includes suspended cloud condensate in the working fluid; the special case of a dry atmosphere is obtained for zero specific humidities (or simply by omitting the optional specific humidity arguments in functions that are needed for a dry atmosphere).
-The general formulation assumes that there are tracers for the total water specific humidity, the liquid specific humidity, and the ice specific humidity to characterize the thermodynamic state and composition of moist air.
+The `MoistThermodynamics` module provides all thermodynamic functions needed for the atmosphere and functions shared across model components.
+The functions are general for a moist atmosphere that includes suspended cloud condensate in the working fluid; the special case of a dry atmosphere is obtained for zero specific humidities (or simply by omitting the optional specific humidity arguments in the functions that are needed for a dry atmosphere).
+The general formulation assumes that there are tracers for the total water specific humidity `q_t`, the liquid specific humidity `q_l`, and the ice specific humidity `q_i` to characterize the thermodynamic state and composition of moist air.

 There are several types of functions: